 Board of Directors

-We are governed by a Board of Directors, which meets on the second Tuesday of each month at 8 am in the lower level conference room of the City Municipal Building, 300 South Main Street.
+We are governed by a Board of Directors, which meets on the second Thursday of each month.
 Downtown Mount Airy business, property owners, and members of the public are encouraged to attend.
 The MAD, Inc. Board of Directors consists of five (5) voting Directors representing property owners, merchants and business people within the boundaries of the Municipal Service District, and five (5) voting Directors representing residents, representatives of the financial, real estate, architectural, legal and non-profit service organizations within the boundaries of the Municipal Service District.
 The Past President is ex-officio, and two Directors are ex-officio, and are appointed by The City of Mount Airy.